The Gap: Why Art × Certainty Exists

 A Perspective Formed Inside the Work

-When Projects Outgrow Their Structure
+When Properties Outgrow Their Structure

 Examining the Seams